The Best Spots to Eat, Drink and Shop in Kensington Market

 If the exterior of the building confused you a little, that’s part of the charm of Cold Tea.
 Tucked inside Kensington Mall at the end of a sketchy hall way is the blinking red light at the entrance of this secret bar.
 Most likely, the door will be closed.
 But on the other side of it is a woman making dumplings.
 Grab a couple and head to the back patio for a fun night!

 Side note: This is a great place for a girl’s night if you’re trying to avoid douche-y guys.
-Just saying.
 For more bars like this, check out my favourite bars in the city here.

 Voted one of the top 10 patios in Toronto, Trinity Common does not disappoint.
-With a large variety of craft beer (which I unfortunately can’t have due to allergies), food (including brunch!) and live music, it’s a great place to kick back and relax.
+With a large variety of craft beer (sorry fellow gluten-intolerants!), food (including brunch!) and live music, it’s a great place to kick back and relax.
 If you’re there during the summer, they serve a killer watermelon cocktail and a mean avocado salad!

 Kensington Market Pedestrian Sundays